 Pulsed magnetic field therapy or PEMFT for short is the use of electromagnetic pulsed waves that are sent out via a specialist piece of equipment that can be placed near or over an animal.
 When used on different setting these electromagnetic waves can have a variety of effects.
 It has been proven to be extremely effective at aiding the healing of fractured bones as well as reducing pain and inflammation.

 Just like a human physiotherapist, veterinary physiotherapists are able to prescribe exercise plans and hydrotherapy plans for maintenance or rehabilitation.
 We are trained to be able to assess an animal and formulate an individual plan to benefit them whatever their needs.
 As well as this we are trained to teach owners how to do prescribed exercises effectively and confidently.

 "What does a initial session look like?"

 During an initial session your animal will have its full history taken and then have a full assessment.
 This will include a postural assessment and then an examination of your animal’s gait to identify any areas that may need further attention.
-After this the range of motion of all their joints will be assessed and they will have a brief spinal and neurological assessment.
-Finally, I will get hands on to feel the soft tissues and quality of muscle to identify any imbalances or areas of pain and tension.
+After this further assessment such as range of motion of all their joints, spinal, or neurological testing may be carried out if deemed appropriate.
+I will get hands on to feel the soft tissues and quality of muscle to identify any imbalances or areas of pain and tension.
 After this I will discuss my findings with you and explain my treatment goals for the session.
 Your animal will then receive treatment.
-If needed I will create an individual treatment/rehabilitation plan free of charge for your animal and because I am a firm believer in getting owners and carers involved in treatment I will work with you to ensure that you are comfortable with performing any exercises or treatments I have left with you.
+If needed I will create an individual treatment/rehabilitation plan free of charge for your animal and because I am a firm believer in getting owners and carers involved in treatment.
+I will work with you to ensure that you are comfortable with performing any exercises or treatments I have left with you.
 A full write up of my findings and the session can then be provided to you or your veterinarian at your request.